logo company

 How Can I Ensure Shopify Website Security?

-While Shopify has many features to keep your website secure, Shopify cyber security is still a concern for many eCommerce store owners.
+While Shopify has many features to keep your website secure, Shopify cybersecurity is still a concern for many e-commerce store owners.
 Luckily, there are additional security steps you can take to make sure that you’re making the most of Shopify’s built-in security features.
 Let’s break down a few main ways to ensure your site’s security.

 1. Make Sure Two-Factor Authentication is Enabled